ElektroStudios/DevCase.github.io/README.md

 DevCase.Core.Networking | Simplify network communication and connectivity with DevCase.Core.Networking namespaces, which offers a set of robust APIs and utilities for network operations, enabling seamless interaction with remote services, data retrieval, and efficient data transmission.
 DevCase.Core.Networking empowers you to create reliable and high-performing networked applications.
 DevCase.Core.Security | Ensure the integrity and confidentiality of your applications with DevCase.Core.Security namespaces, which provides a comprehensive suite of security APIs.
 Implement encryption, access control, secure communication, and other security measures with ease, bolstering the protection of your applications.
 DevCase.Core.Windows | Take the Microsoft Windows operating system management to the next level with DevCase.Core.Windows namespaces, which provides a wealth of powerful APIs tailored specifically for Windows manipulation, from simple desktop and taskbar tasks, control panel and recycle bin management, to advanced system tweaking.
 Unlock the full potential of Windows development with DevCase.Core.Windows.
-DevCase.Core.ThirdParty | Unlock an extensive array of third-party integrations with DevCase.ThirdParty*.dll assemblies, which includes namespaces that seamlessly incorporates a multitude of popular libraries and APIs, enabling you to harness the power of industry-leading technologies.
+DevCase.ThirdParty | Unlock an extensive array of third-party integrations with DevCase.ThirdParty*.dll assemblies, which includes namespaces that seamlessly incorporates a multitude of popular libraries and APIs, enabling you to harness the power of industry-leading technologies.
 From media processing to network services like Google and Microsoft, and productivity tools.
 DevCase.ThirdParty ensures you have access to the best tools to meet your application's requirements.

 ---